 What's better than buying a bunch of new furnishings to go in your future home?
 Not much.
 But making large purchases before your loan closes can be an error.
 Until the house is really yours, there are still some hoops to jump through.
 We have given you a list of actions below we suggest you stay away from when waiting for closing.

 Don't throw your money around.
 Although you may be planning ways to turn your new house into a showplace, try to stay away from big ticket purchases like appliances, electronics, or furniture.
 We also recommend that you stay away from vacations and car purchases until your loan closes.
 Using credit cards to buy new living room furniture could jeopardize your lending process by distorting your numbers.
 Because lending institutions are perusing your bank accounts, a large cash purchase is also not advised.

 Don't go on a job search.
-Lenders feel comfortable seeing a consistent career history on your paperwork.
-Getting a new career before you apply for a mortgage loan may not compromise your approval at all.
-However, if you switch careers before approval, your loan process could fail or be stalled.
+Lenders feel comfortable seeing a consistent work history on your paperwork.
+Getting a new job before you start the application process for a mortgage may not compromise your approval at all.
+However, switching jobs during your loan process may affect whether or not you are approved.